 How is the festival financially supported?
 The festival is funded by local and national businesses, community groups, and individuals.
 Sponsors are needed for each venue, film, filmmaker, and event.
 If you would like to contribute, please contact us at 231-392-1134.
 The Traverse City Film Festival is a 501(c)3 non-profit organization with tax-exempt status.

 Who created the festival?
 The Traverse City Film Festival was founded by Oscar-winning filmmaker Michael Moore in collaboration with photographer John Robert Williams and author Doug Stanton.
-Festival board members include filmmakers Larry Charles (“Borat”), Terry George (“Hotel Rwanda”), actor Jeff Daniels (“The Newsroom”), actress Christine Lahti (“Lieberman in Love”), producer Rod Birleson (“Capitalism: A Love Story”), musician Tom Morello (Rage Against the Machine), filmmaker Mark Cousins (“The Story of Film: An Odyssey”), filmmaker Tia Lessin (“Trouble the Water”), marketing executive Penny Milliken, and co-founder John Robert Williams.
+Festival board members include filmmakers Larry Charles (“Borat”), Terry George (“Hotel Rwanda”), actor Jeff Daniels (“The Newsroom”), actress Christine Lahti (“Chicago Hope”), producer Rod Birleson (“Capitalism: A Love Story”), musician Tom Morello (Rage Against the Machine), filmmaker Mark Cousins (“The Story of Film: An Odyssey”), filmmaker Tia Lessin (“Trouble the Water”), and marketing executive Penny Milliken.

 Are there any year-round festival activities?
 The Traverse City Film Festival operates two year-round movie houses, the historic State Theatre, and the Bijou by Bay, in downtown Traverse City.
 Visit the State and Bijou website for complete information.